-Martin started off in broadcasting as a television announcer with BBC Northern Ireland in the 1960s.
+Martin’s first on-air role was as a relief announcer with BBC Northern Ireland in the 1960s.
 From there he moved to London and gradually moved up through the ranks of TV presentation, before moving into programme production.
 He took some time out from his BBC job to participate in the British America’s Cup Challenge (Lionheart) (1979 – 1980).

 Career in Detail